 Laughing reminded me that there was a psychologist who wrote in “Psychology Today” last week that the worst thing about the COVID-19 virus is not the flu it caused but the psychological trauma it brings.
 Based on years of study he mentioned 2 important thoughts.

 The first thought is that there is no scientific evidence of any pandemics or epidemics before we became an agrarian society about 10,000 years ago, He suggested that our communities were “loose” as hunter-gatherers.
 Cities became commonplace when grain was developed and we became “tight” communities.
-In addition many feel that the addition of grain also overworked the immune system and that these two factors have led to all the discovered epidemics.
+In addition, many feel that the addition of grain also overworked the immune system and that these two factors have led to all the discovered epidemics.
 The Bubonic Plague is an example of only one of thousands of epidemics recorded since the evidence became available through genetic testing of fossils.

 The second thought the author had was that it is inherent in our makeup to be on the lookout for danger.
 We live in the easiest and the safest times humans have ever known.
 So do our horses but they aren’t on the internet.
 When a threat comes to our door we know what to do.
 But when the threat can’t be seen coming such as a virus, when we don’t know what to do, when we don’t know the history of previous virus epidemics, when we are unsure of our own health and we don’t know the facts then the only response is to panic.
-The panic is accentuated by the ever present reporting of stories in the media and on the internet.
-Not only are we looking for trouble, it seems to be this huge thing we can’t see that we hear about all the time.
+The panic is accentuated by the ever-present reporting of stories in the media and on the internet.
+Not only are we looking for trouble, but it also seems to be this huge thing we can’t see that we hear about all the time.

 Robert Greene, the author, said in an interview once that people act with “probability neglect.”
 This is when we don’t properly assign our reactions to the probability of an event.
 The probability of dying in an airplane crash is statistically much lower than in a car wreck yet people will drive while texting but will not fly on a plane.
 The sign over the Georgia interstate said last week that 690 people had died this year (2 1/2 months) on Georgia roads.
 That isn’t stopping the traffic.
 The billboard in Florida stated their hospital has performed 60,000 open heart surgeries yet we continue to eat the foods that create the problem because it tastes good and they can fix the problem anyway.

 The COVID-19 virus may become one of the worst pandemics the world has seen with an astounding number of deaths, But would it be this way if we were all prepared with an awesome immune system before it showed up?
 It might be too late for us but for our horses, we have time.
-Minimize their inflammation by feeding them correctly, giving them a safe place to sleep and make their life a pleasure to live in.
+Minimize their inflammation by feeding them correctly, giving them a safe place to sleep and making their life a pleasure to live in.
 And Laugh with them – it’s the best medicine.